Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Tsallis Entropy and KR-ModMax BH Thermodynamics

-The denominators $(2\delta-1)$ and $(4\delta-3)$ formally signal divergences at $\delta=1/2$ and $\delta=3/4$, respectively, however these values lie outside the physically relevant regime considered here.
+The denominators $(\delta-1)$ and $(\delta-2)$ in Eq.~\eqref{eq:ET_result} indicate that care is needed at $\delta=1$ and $\delta=2$.
+The point $\delta=1$ corresponds to the Bekenstein-Hawking limit, where the Tsallis formalism reduces to the standard extensive entropy, and the apparent divergence is an artefact of the integration procedure rather than a physical pathology.
+The second critical value $\delta=2$ marks the upper boundary of the parameter range considered in this work.
+Near this value the internal energy develops a strong sensitivity to the non-extensivity parameter, reflecting the breakdown of the power-law scaling assumed in the Tsallis framework.
+For this reason we restrict the numerical analysis to the open interval $\delta\in(1,2)$.

 The behavior of the internal energy as a function of the horizon radius and the non-extensivity parameter is illustrated in Fig.~\ref{fig:e_zeta_comparison} for both ModMax branches.
-In the ordinary branch (Fig.~\ref{fig:e_zeta_plus}), $E_T$ increases monotonically with $r_h$ and $\delta$, reflecting the standard competition between gravitational and electromagnetic contributions.
-In the phantom branch (Fig.~\ref{fig:e_zeta_minus}), the internal energy exhibits a similar qualitative dependence but is systematically enhanced.
+In the ordinary branch (Fig.~\ref{fig:e_zeta_plus}), $E_T$ increases monotonically with $r_+$ and $\delta$.
+In this regime the scaling of $E_T$ is not controlled by the standard Reissner-Nordstr\"om competition between mass and charge terms.
+Instead, the electromagnetic contribution is exponentially suppressed by $e^{-\gamma}$ and simultaneously enhanced by the geometric factor $(1-\ell)^{-2}$ inherited from the Smarr-derived mass function~\eqref{eq:M_of_rp}.
+The response of $E_T$ to $r_+$ is therefore set by the combined KR-ModMax deformation rather than by a simple balance between attractive and repulsive pieces.
+The Tsallis parameter $\delta$ controls the rate at which $E_T$ saturates at large $r_+$: larger $\delta$ enhances the non-extensive corrections and shifts the crossover to smaller horizon radii.
+In the phantom branch (Fig.~\ref{fig:e_zeta_minus}), the internal energy exhibits a similar qualitative dependence but is systematically enhanced, growing without bound as $r_+$ increases.
 This increase originates from the sign reversal $\zeta=-1$, which effectively converts the electromagnetic contribution into an additional heating source, leading to a larger accumulated thermal energy for fixed horizon size.
+The absence of saturation in the phantom branch is consistent with the reinforced gravitational potential that precludes thermodynamic equilibrium at large sizes.

-A complementary thermodynamic quantity is the Helmholtz free energy, which characterizes the maximum extractable work at fixed temperature and provides insight into global stability.
+A complementary thermodynamic quantity is the Helmholtz free energy, which characterizes the maximum extractable work at fixed temperature and provides a perspective on global stability.
 Within the Tsallis framework, it is obtained through the Legendre transformation

 Performing the integration yields

 where